 First hoverboards, now electric scooters!
-This year’s must-have gadget first gained popularity in the USA, and now scooter-fever has hit Britain.
+This year’s must-have gadget first gained popularity in the USA, and now electric scooter-fever has hit Britain.

 But if you’re planning to ride your electric scooter on the road, think twice - here in the UK, they are classified as Personal Light Electric Vehicles (PLEVs).